-A will is an important part of making sure that your possessions are shared with friends and family so that they can remember how special you were, and so you can keep helping them after you are gone.
-As a child, you may already be in the will of a family member or other adult and not even know it!
+A will is an important part of making sure that your possessions are shared with friends and family so that they can remember how special you were.
+In fact, you may already be in the will of a family member or other adult and not even know it!

-What are some toys or other possessions that you like to share with your family and friends?
-List them below!
+What are some possessions that you would like to share with your family and friends?
+Fill them out in the boxes below!